Securing Hosts and Endpoints

 - Implement configuration management tools for consistency

-- Regular baseline compliance scanning and remediation
+- Run regular baseline compliance scanning and remediation

 - Balance security with usability to ensure business functionality